WebAssembly/design/BinaryEncoding.md

     * This feature would also be most useful for people handwriting the [text format](TextFormat.md).
-    * However, such a version declaration does not establish a global "version" for the module or affect anything outside of the initialization of the index spaces; decoders would remain versionless and simply add cases for new *names* (as with current JS parsers).
+    * However, such a version declaration does not establish a global "version" for the module or affect anything outside of the initialization of the index spaces; decoders would remain versionless and simply add cases for new *names* (as with current JavaScript parsers).